boldthemes/wp-juggler-server/README.md

 ## Manage everything ##

-Using WP Juggler you can:
+With WP Juggler you can:

 - Track WP Health and WP Debug info for all your WordPress sites
+- Seamlessly login into wp-admin's on your sites with one click of a button
-- Set uptime monitor for all your sites and receive alerts on your front-end and api downtime incidents
+- Set uptime monitor for all your sites and receive alerts when site goes down
-- Update, Activate and Deactivate WordPress Plugins
+- Manage, Update, Activate and Deactivate WordPress Plugins
 - Host your own plugins fully integrated with WordPress update mechanism
-- Track checksums of current versions of Plugins, Themes and WP Core receive alerts on all failed checks
+- Track checksums of installed Plugins, Themes and WP Core and receive alerts on all failed checks for additional security
-- Track known vulnerabilities of current verisons of Plugins and Themes on your sites
+- Track known vulnerabilities of current versions of Plugins and Themes on your sites to avoid being hacked
-- Manage and Update themes
+- Manage and Update themes on your sites
-- Track WordPress wp-admin notices for all your WordPress sites
+- Track WordPress wp-admin dashboard notices for all your WordPress sites from a cntral point
+- Set granular user rights to control who sees what within the network

-WP Juggler is fully compatible with WP Multisite setups and makes all TGMPA plugins fully integreted into WordPress update mechanism.
-This is important if you have premium ThemeForest themes installed on your sites.
-Their packaged plugins will have the same status as all other plugins in the network.
+WP Juggler is fully compatible with WordPress multisite setups.
+It also makes TGMPA plugins fully integreted into WordPress update mechanism.
+This is important if you have premium themes (such as ones coming from ThemeForest) installed on your sites.
+Their packaged plugins will be treated the same way as all other plugins in your WordPress installations.

-## Main concepts ##
+## How does it work - Main concepts ##

 WP Juggler has two components:

-- Server plugin
+- WP Juggler Server plugin
-- Client plugin
+- WP Juggler Client plugin

+WP Juggler Server is a self-hosted WordPress plugin which features control panel for centralized WordPress management of sites within your network.
+When you install the Server plugin you are ready to go - no additional installations, configurations and setups are required.
+This means that the data governance is entirely under your control.

+## Network setup - as easy as 1, 2, 3 ##

+You can setup your WP Juggler Network in three simple steps:

+1. Create WP Site and install WP Juggler Server Plugin
+2. Install WP Juggler Client plugins on sites you want to manage
+3. Register your sites to the server in a single click of a button